everdawn-entertainment/WebGLSentry/README.md

 # Compatibility Notes

-GLSentry is designed for use with native WebGL contexts, it should therefore be compatible with ThreeJS, xg, Babylon, Unity and many others.
+GLSentry is designed for use with native WebGL contexts, it should therefore be compatible with ThreeJS, Babylon, Unity and many others.
 However it is not intended to replace good GL practises and tools and should add to your debugging methodology, not replace it.